ddrazir/alarm4pi/README.md

 through the Raspberry Pi camera at any moment, manage the state of the alarm system and activate/deactivate relays connected to the Raspberry Pi's GPIO pins.
-No credentials are required to access this interface, so be careful not to share the URL or display compromising images through the camera.
+No credentials are required to access this interface, so be careful not to share the web server URL or display compromising images through the camera.

 ### Required hardware
 This alarm system is intended to be a do-it-yourself device and requires the